Emperor Hirohito reigns over an inferno

 In the final post of this three-part series, Emperor Hirohito, his nation’s political mechanism hopelessly broken, descends from his nebular realm, throwing in with the growing peace faction.

-2 thoughts on “Emperor Hirohito reigns over an inferno”
+2 responses to “Emperor Hirohito reigns over an inferno”

 Is this belief true?